Topics on this page

 Apply security updates

-To remain effective at identifying new threats, your Deep Security Agents need periodic security updates.
+To remain effective at identifying new threats, your agents need periodic security updates.

 - Initiate security updates

 - Revert, import, or view details about rule updates

 - Configure security updates

 The default configuration for security updates is fine for most environments, but you can change the settings to suit your needs.

 Go to Administration > System Settings > Updates.